 You then have time and money involved.
 Think about those things.
 For everyone who’s reading, if they want to pursue CRNA, what should they start doing that you think would be the most helpful thing for them to do?

 I would say finances.
 Start getting those finances in order because you’re going to get in school and you can’t work.
 Some programs may allow you to work one weekend a month or something like that but for the most part, you can’t work.
-Getting your finances straightened out a little bit and pay off what you can is one of the best things that someone can do for them themselves.
+Getting your finances straightened out a little bit and paying off what you can is one of the best things that someone can do for them themselves.

 You’re the second person who has mentioned finances are one of the key things they should start doing prior to school.
 For a lot of people, even including myself speaking, I knew it was a commitment, but it wasn’t on my radar because you get bogged down with everything else, the GRE, the CCRN, the interview and the ICU experience.